sageserpent-open/americium/README.markdown

 ### Are the cases yielded by `.doubles`, `.integers`, `.stream` randomly distributed? ###

 Yes, and they should span pretty much the whole range of allowed values.
-As shrinkage kicks in, this range contracts to the 'mininal value' - 0 for numeric values, but that can be customised when using `.stream`.
+As shrinkage kicks in, this range contracts to the 'mininal value' - zero for numeric values, but that can be customised when using `.stream`.

 Hedgehog supports custom distributions and ranges, and Scalacheck has some heuristics for biasing its otherwise random distributions.
 Maybe there should be some support for this here, too...